OpenSouceCode/Hacktoberfest2020/content/participant/Agrim-Bansal.md

 ---
 name: Agrim Bansal
-institution: O.P.
-Jindal Modern School Hisar
+institution: Om Prakash Jindal Modern School
+image: Agrim-Bansal.jpg
+quote: "Pull Yourself because no one else is going to do that for you"
 github: Agrim-Bansal